-The board-certified physicians at Cedar Valley Gastroenterology have in-depth, specialized training in diagnosing and treating of diseases of the digestive system, which includes the esophagus, stomach, colon/large intestine, pancreas, gallbladder, and liver.
+The board-certified physicians at Cedar Valley Digestive Health have in-depth, specialized training in diagnosing and treating of diseases of the digestive system, which includes the esophagus, stomach, colon/large intestine, pancreas, gallbladder and liver.
 Our physicians’ experience and their commitment to patient-focused care helps create a comfortable, collaborative partnership to provide peace of mind for you and your loved ones.

 Capsule Endoscopy